Purestreams/COMP2113_Group100_Maze_Runner/README.md

 ### Gameplay
-- Press "W" to move up
+- Press "W" to move one step up
-- Press "A" to move left
+- Press "A" to move one step left
-- Press "S" to move down
+- Press "S" to move one step down
-- Press "D" to move right
+- Press "D" to move one step right
 - Press "ENTER" to start the game
 - Press "CTRL" + "C" to exit the game
 - A score ranking system